wxinix/cpp-explained/src/typededuction/Rules.md

-# `auto` Type Deduction Rules in C++
+# Type Deduction Rules in C++

-In C++, the `auto` keyword instructs the compiler to deduce the type of a variable based on its initializer.
+The `auto` keyword instructs the compiler to deduce the type of a variable based on its initializer.

 However, deduction follows a set of specific rules, especially regarding references, `const` qualifiers, value categories, and initializer forms.

 The following summarizes the key rules with examples and explanations.

----

 ## Rule 1: **Top-Level CV Qualifiers Are Discarded During Value Initialization**